 Another kind of lighting that you'll probably want, especially if you have a big tank, is daytime viewing lights.
 These lamps are not there for heat, UV, or to keep the plants happy.
 They're for people to be able to see into the tank.

 I personally prefer LED viewing lights because they last pretty much forever and burn very little electricity.
 I also prefer "daylight" lamps (color temperature between 5000 K and 6500 K, depending on the manufacturer) because "soft white" or "warm white" lamps make the water look brownish and dirty.
-I've also been told that daylight lamps are better for aquatic plants than "softer" white lamps, but I'm not an expert in that area.
+I've also been told that daylight lamps are better for aquatic plants than "softer" white lamps, but I'm not an expert in botany, so don't take that as gospel.

 If you use daytime viewing lamps, they should turn on and off with the basking and UV lamps to avoid throwing off the turtles' day / night rhythm.